apache/airflow/docs/apache-airflow/concepts/dags.rst

 Note that packaged DAGs come with some caveats:

-* They cannot be used if you have picking enabled for serialization
+* They cannot be used if you have pickling enabled for serialization
 * They cannot contain compiled libraries (e.g. ``libz.so``), only pure Python
 * They will be inserted into Python's ``sys.path`` and importable by any other code in the Airflow process, so ensure the package names don't clash with other packages already installed on your system.